Thue/rfwadmin/README.md

 Some directories and files explained:
 - /var/lib/minecraft/maps : The web interface will save uploaded maps here
-- /var/lib/minecraft/jars : The server doesn't really know about this, but I use it to manually upload and save jars
+- /var/lib/minecraft/jars : server and bukkit plugins jars.
 - /var/lib/minecraft/minecraft_base.sh : The shell backend, used by init.d and the web interface
 - /var/lib/minecraft/servers/default/server : A normal minecraft server dir for the server I called "default" (The name "default" is not displayed to end-users).